Richienb/ROS-Plain-Text-Editor/README.md

 # ROS Text Editor Online

-A plain text editor for the web.
+This a text editor featuring Material Design for the web.